HMR1200 - Electric trowel Vevor - Free user manual and instructions

 DANGER

 Internal combustion engines present special hazards during operation and fueling!
-Read and follow warning instructions in engine owner's manual and safety guidelines below.
+Read and follow warning instructions in the engine owner's manual and the safety guidelines below.
 Failure to follow warnings and DANGER safety guidelines could result in severe

 injury or death.